reveretaz/sedadna.github.io/category/new-graduates.md

 </div>
 </div>
 <div class="section Tulug">
 <p> <a href="https://www.researchgate.net/profile/Tulug-Ataman">Tulug Gülce Ataman</a> successfully defended her Ph.D., spearheading our knowledge of DNA taphonomy with her test site of Stabbevatnet, a small lake in northern Norway.
+  Her <a href="">first paper</a> explores the spatial variability of sedimentary DNA, showing that sampling the depocentre optimises the recovered richness, but that the detection of rare terrestrial taxa is linked to the drainage system.
-Her <a href="">first paper</a> investigates the influence of glacial activity on vegetation and soil properties on an island in northern Norway.</p>
+  Her <a href="">second paper</a> will .
+Her <a href="">third manuscript</a> studies the temporal patterns of eDNA in a stream.</p>
 <p><b>Tulug is currently seeking for a postdoctoral position.</b></p>
 </div>